utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 API Network Managers can add elements to the Private API Network.
 Folder Managers can add elements to folders they have permission to manage.
 Workspace Editors, Collection Editors, and API Editors must [request to add elements](#requesting-to-add-elements) to the Private API Network.

-To add an element to the Private API Network, it must be in the [API Builder](/docs/designing-and-developing-your-api/creating-an-api/) in a team or public workspace.
+To add an element to the Private API Network, it must be in a team or public workspace.
 You can't add an element to the Private API Network unless all team members have at least view access to the element.
 Learn more about team [roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/).

 The collections and APIs you add to the Private API Network include the latest changes to these elements.